Purpose

 Inclusion Criteria

 1. 18-65 years old 2.
-Diagnosis of major depressive or persistent depressive disorder as per SCID clinical interview.
+DSM-5 diagnosis of major depressive (at least 90%) or persistent depressive disorder (no more than 10%) as per SCID clinical interview.
 3. Patient Health Questionnaire-9 (PHQ-9) score = or > than 10 4.
 Comprehension of instructions in the English language.
 5. Capacity to provide informed consent and follow study procedures.
 6. Availability for the duration of the study.

 Exclusion Criteria